Immobility/CTF-Writeups/wpiCTF/writeups.md

 Source
 --------------
 Never had any experience with pwn without having a binary file (Also my first successful pwn challenge), however, I figured it worked out the same way as most binary exploitation did.
-When we spam at first when writing a couple of passwords to the file, it always seem to show
+When we write a couple of passwords to the file, it always seem to show "Pass auth failed.", and close out of the shell.
 ![](https://raw.githubusercontent.com/Immobility/CTF/master/wpiCTF/photos/Screenshot%20at%202019-04-16%2015-05-45.png)

 However, when we type spam more characters, such as: